ducminhgd/go-atlassian/cmd/jira-daily-report/README.md

 - Collects information from work items updated in the last 24 hours
 - Groups issues by Epic
 - Includes comments and worklogs from the last 24 hours
-- Generates markdown-formatted reports
+- Generates reports in both Markdown (console) and HTML (Teams) formats
-- Posts reports to Microsoft Teams via webhook
+- Posts HTML-formatted reports to Microsoft Teams via webhook

 ## Configuration